Zeitan0/project-3/README.md

 Extract the file

-Run the code and provide the path to the file in IDE
+Run the code and provide the path to the xml file in IDE

 choose the to compare exact search or prefix search using two different structures